-EXAMPLE: A WV WORKS recipient sells a vehicle that is exempt from being considered an asset.
+EXAMPLE: A WV WORKS recipient sells a vehicle which is an exempt asset.
 She receives \$1,500 from the sale.
 She has \$700 in other assets, so her assets now total \$2,200.
 She is ineligible for WV WORKS.
 Even though the vehicle was exempt, the money received in exchange for the vehicle is not exempt and must be counted as an asset.